Free Online CSS Gradient Generator

 Frequently Asked Questions

-A linear gradient transitions colors along a straight line at a given angle.
-A radial gradient transitions colors outward from a central point in a circle or ellipse shape.
-Use linear gradients for diagonal background washes, button fills, and text gradients.
-Use radial gradients for spotlight effects, vignettes, and circular highlights.
+Linear transitions colors along a straight line at a set angle.
+Radial transitions outward from a central point in a circle or ellipse.
+Use linear for background washes and button fills; radial for spotlight effects and vignettes.

 The CSS specification supports an unlimited number of color stops.
 In practice, 2-5 stops produce clean, visually appealing results.
 More than 5 stops can look muddy unless the colors are carefully chosen.
 This tool supports up to 5 stops, which covers the vast majority of real-world design use cases.